|

 at the very heart of Manchester's Industrial Revolution and all

-the late 18th and 19th centuries and much of the district still
+late 18th and 19th centuries and much of the district still has

 The district

-Beswick Fair was a regular event before Christmas in the days
+Fair was a regular event before Christmas in the days before 1939.

-before 1939.
-Markets offering pies, cakes and puddings were also
+Markets offering pies, cakes and puddings were also notable, of

-notable, of which only the Grey Mare Lane market survives today,
+which only the Grey Mare Lane market survives today, and still offers

 The area went